Science-backed ways to look after your heart health

 Not so.
 All of us, whatever our age, need to take steps to keep this vital organ in good working order.

-“Although the risk of heart disease increases as you get older, it is important to establish healthy habits early in life to avoid developing problems later on,’ says Dr Roshane Mohidin, Head of Health Improvement at Vitality and NHS GP.
+“Although the risk of heart disease increases as you get older, it is important to establish healthy habits early in life to avoid developing problems later on,’ says NHS GP, Dr Roshane Mohidin.

 “Keeping physically active, having a healthy diet, maintaining a healthy weight, stopping smoking and reducing alcohol intake for heart health are all just as relevant to young people as to older people.”